Skip to main content

 Name Customization

-3. Choose Your Name: In the Designation menu, you'll find two options - 'Name' and 'Label'.
-Here's a quick guide to each:
+3. Choose Your Name: In the Designation menu, you have two options:

-• Label: Want to change everything?
-Go for 'Label'.
-This changes both your name and serial number to whatever you choose.
+• Label: Changes both your name and serial number to your chosen value.

 Color Customization